benjamin-recht/benjamin-recht.github.io/_posts/2018-02-14-reinforce.md

 \end{array}
 $$

-The equivalence goes like this: if $u_\star$ is the optimal solution, then we'll get the same cost if you put a Delta-function around $u_\star$.
+The equivalence goes like this: if $u_\star$ is the optimal solution, then we'll get the same reward if you put a Delta-function around $u_\star$.
 Moreover, if $p$ is a probability distribution, it's clear that the _expected reward_ can never be larger than maximal reward achievable by a fixed $u$.
 So we can either optimize over $u$ or we can optimize over _distributions_ over $u$.

 Now here is where the first sleight of hand often occurs in Policy Gradient.
 Rather than optimizing over the space of of all probability distributions, we optimize over a parametric family $p(u;\vartheta)$.
 If this family contains all of the Delta functions, then the optimal value will coincide with the non-random optimization problem.
-But if the family does not contain the Delta functions, we will only get an upper bound on the optimal cost no matter how good of a probability distribution we find.
+But if the family does not contain the Delta functions, we will only get an lower bound on the optimal reward no matter how good of a probability distribution we find.
 In this case, if you sample $u$ from the policy, their expected reward will necessarily be suboptimal.

 A major problem with this paradigm of optimization over distributions is that we have to balance many requirements for our family of distributions.
 We need probability distributions that are